๐Ÿง‘๐Ÿพโ€๐Ÿ’ป prep

 $ pwd

-pwd is telling us we’re in the week-4-example directory.
+pwd is telling us we’re in the ordinal-testing-example directory.

 We need to double check the package.json is also there too.